Jamzieeeee/BattleTech-Collection-Manager/README.md

 ### Python
 Python pep8 validation was done via [Code Institute's Python Linter](https://pep8ci.herokuapp.com/)

 A number of errors and whitespace issues were found and rectified.
-The linter does not seem to handle escape characters in regular expression correctly (models.py, line: 11)
+The linter does not seem to handle escape characters in regular expression correctly, because Python 3 interprets \d as an invalid escape sequence, which was fixed by using double backslashes (models.py, line: 11).

 Python Files Tested: